kurtjd/jaxe/README.md

 Anyone is welcome to contribute!
 I will try to review pull requests as quickly as possible.

 ## License
-JACE is licensed under the MIT license so you are free to do almost whatever you please with this code.
+JACE is licensed under the MIT license so you are free to do almost whatever you please with this code (see LICENSE file).

 ## ROMs
 * [Revival Studio's Chip-8 Program Pack](https://github.com/kripod/chip8-roms)